awsdocs/amazon-ec2-user-guide-windows/doc_source/EC2Win_Infrastructure.md

 ## Regions and Availability Zones<a name="EC2Win_Regions"></a>

 Amazon has data centers in different areas of the world \(for example, North America, Europe, and Asia\)\.
-Correspondingly, Amazon EC2 is available to use in different *regions*\.
-By launching instances in separate regions, you can design your application to be closer to specific customers or to meet legal or other requirements\.
-Prices for Amazon EC2 usage vary by region \(for more information about pricing by region, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing)\)\.
+Correspondingly, Amazon EC2 is available to use in different *Regions*\.
+By launching instances in separate Regions, you can design your application to be closer to specific customers or to meet legal or other requirements\.
+Prices for Amazon EC2 usage vary by Region \(for more information about pricing by Region, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing)\)\.

-Each region contains multiple distinct locations called *Availability Zones*\.
-Each Availability Zone is engineered to be isolated from failures in other Availability Zones, and to provide inexpensive, low\-latency network connectivity to other zones in the same region\.
+Each Region contains multiple distinct locations called *Availability Zones*\.
+Each Availability Zone is engineered to be isolated from failures in other Availability Zones, and to provide inexpensive, low\-latency network connectivity to other zones in the same Region\.
 By launching instances in separate Availability Zones, you can protect your applications from the failure of a single location\.

 ![\[Regions and Availability Zones\]](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/images/aws_regions.png)

-For more information about the available regions and Availability Zones, see [Using Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For more information about the available Regions and Availability Zones, see [Using Regions and Availability Zones](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 ## Storage<a name="EC2Win_Storage"></a>